dapepe/iredutils/README.md

 </Directory>
 ```

+Make sure you replace `Require all granted` with the appropriate security settings. (see https://httpd.apache.org/docs/2.4/howto/access.html).

+b.
 Next, enable the configuration by typing `a2enconf iredutilsapi`.

+c.
 After this, edit the SSL site settings by opening the file `/etc/apache2/sites-enabled/default-ssl.conf`:

 ```
 RewriteEngine on
 RewriteRule ^/api/?(.*) /opt/iredutils/api.php/$1
 ```

+d.
 Before restarting the web server, make sure that mod_rewrite is enabled: `a2enmod rewrite`.

+e.
 Now, restart your webserver by typing `service apache2 restart`

 REST Endpoints